 Surviving the tropics

 The Galapagos tropical penguin’s body is specifically adapted so that it can survive in the warm Galapagos climate, and one of its most important adaptations is its small size.
-The Galapagos tropical penguin is the third smallest in the world (with a maximum height of 20 inches), and as such it is able to squeeze into small caves and crevasses in the cliffs to protect itself from the sun rays.
+The Galapagos tropical penguin is the third smallest in the world (with a maximum height of 20 inches), and as such, it is able to squeeze into small caves and crevasses in the cliffs to protect itself from the sun rays.
 Also because of their small size, the penguins do not require much space.
 Considering that the Galapagos tropical penguin has the smallest breeding ground of all other penguins, this is very important.
 However, particularly significant is that with warmer temperatures, marine life decreases, which means that the penguin’s main food source does, too.
 This is generally not a problem in the Galapagos, as ocean currents such as the Humboldt bring cool waters to the islands.
 However, during climatic oscillations such as El Niño, conditions can become dangerous for the penguin and so its small size becomes a strength, as it requires smaller amounts of food.

 On the other hand, their behavior also reflects the warm climate in which they live.
 It is not unusual to see the birds holding their flippers away from their body so that heat may be released from the exposed underparts of their flippers.
 They also use their flippers to shade their feet, which, unprotected by feathers, can easily burn.
-The penguins are further able to dispense heat through increased blood flow to these exposed areas and by panting so that heat can evaporate from their throat and airways.
+The penguins are further able to disperse heat through increased blood flow to these exposed areas and by panting so that heat can evaporate from their throat and airways.
 However, at the end of the day, the best technique is going for a swim in the marvelous Galapagos waters, cooled by the Humboldt Current and oceanic upwelling.
-Penguins in general spend the majority of their time in water, and Galapagos penguins are no different.
+Penguins, in general, spend the majority of their time in the water, and Galapagos penguins are no different.